Gitanshh20/Gitanshh20/README.md

 ### 🧠 About Me
 - 🐍 I have full knowledge of Python and NumPy
 - ⚡ I enjoy solving problems and automating things
-- 📚 Currently learning Panadas and Matplotlib
+- 📚 Currently learning Pandas and Matplotlib
 - 🎯 Goal: Become a professional AI Engineer
 - 🛠️ Tools: Github & Git
 - 💻 Project: JarvisX